velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 "What'd all he do to you?" she murmurs slyly as she pulls back.
 I sigh.

 "He just… held me tight in his lap and he pet me and he hurt me with his hands while we talked and it felt so good, Vi.
 It felt so good.
-I didn't realize how bad I needed someone to just… hold me down and torture me a while."
+I didn't realize how bad I needed someone to just… hold me down and mess me up a bit."

 "So he's good for you!"